How did you begin your long career as a Rick Steves guide, and how have things changed over the years?

 Do you have a favorite stop on our Heart of Greece tour?

 The natural beauty and laid-back feel of the little seaside village of Kardamyli really appeals to me.
-Nestled right at the base of the Taygetos Mountains and overlooking the Messenian Gulf, it's especially lovely in springtime when the wild flowers bloom out of nearly every rock and crevice.
-There are some great hikes up the mountainside, and afterwards you can cool off with a dip in the sea below.
+Nestled right at the base of the Taygetos Mountains and overlooking the Messenian Gulf, it's especially lovely in springtime, when the wildflowers bloom out of nearly every rock and crevice.
+There are some great hikes up the mountainside, and afterward you can cool off with a dip in the sea below.

 "What a pleasure to know and travel with a guide of the caliber of Colleen.
 I have encountered other guides on other tours, but Colleen is by far the best guide with whom I have traveled.
 Cool under pressure, always readily available, consistently warm and pleasant, excellent sense of humor, she was indeed a delight.
 She could read actuarial statistics, and I think we would have all paid rapt attention!"